wncc/learn-gan/README.md

 ### Conclusion

-We hope this plan helps you in getting a better understanding of *the most interesting idea in the last 10 years in Machine Learning* as described by Yann LeCun.
+We hope this plan helps you in getting a better understanding of **"the most interesting idea in the last 10 years in Machine Learning"** as described by Yann LeCun.
 If on your learning path you discover some more efficient resources, we would be more than happy to incorporate them here.
 Just [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) on this repository.

 ***